You Belong Here - 20 Reasons to Move to Milwaukee

 8. We are Major League

 The Milwaukee Brewers have stepped their game up a notch in the past few seasons, giving Milwaukee something to talk about.
 Our MVP, Christian Yelich, always makes a home game worth going to with the high chance he’ll hit a home run, or two.
 If you are new to tailgating, what happens outside of the stadium is unlike tailgating anywhere else.
-Milwaukeeans do tailgating the right way, with Klement’s hot dogs and brats, burgers, and don’t forget about enjoying a Miller Lite outside of Miller Park.
+Milwaukeeans do tailgating the right way, with Klement’s hot dogs and brats, burgers, and don’t forget about enjoying a Miller Lite outside of American Family Field (formerly Miller Park).
 In Milwaukee, tailgating is an essential part of going to the game!

 9. Our City Comes Together for our NBA Team- Ever Heard of Giannis?